fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 ### AWS Batch

-Batch are processes tha have a start and an end (opposed to streaming processes).
+Batch are processes that have a start and an end (opposed to streaming processes).
 AWS Batch is a service to schedule batch jobs and dynamically scale EC2 instances providing the right amount of cpu and memory required; we only need to schedule the batch job, AWS do the rest. batch Jobs are essentially Docker Images that run on EC2.